quii/learn-go-with-tests/context.md

 		t.Errorf(`got "%s", want "%s"`, response.Body.String(), data)
 	}

-	if store.cancelled {
+	if store.canceled {
-		t.Error("it should not have cancelled the store")
+		t.Error("it should not have canceled the store")
 	}
 })
 ```